Observation of new $\Omega_c^{0}$ states decaying to the $\Xi_c^+K^-$ final state

-Most theoretical studies interpret these states as excited bound states~\cite{Karliner:2017kfm,Chen:2017sci,Wang:2017hej,Wang:2017vnc,Cheng:2017ove,Zhao:2017fov,Agaev:2017lip,Chen:2017gnu,Wang:2017zjw,Wang:2017kfr,Yao:2018jmc,Mao:2017wbz,Santopinto:2018ljf,Xu:2019kkt,Hu:2020nkg,Yang:2021lce,RamirezMorales:2022lsy}; however, the schemes for matching their masses and quantum numbers are divergent among different studies.
-The lattice QCD calculation of Ref.~\cite{Padmanath:2017lng} presents a rich invariant-mass spectrum, including dozens of D-- or F--wave excited states.
-In other studies, the $\OcX{3050}$ and $\OcX{3090}$ states are interpreted as baryon-meson molecular (quasi-bound) states~\cite{Debastiani:2017ewu,Montana:2017kjw,Ramos:2020bgs}.
-The most likely molecular structure of the $\OcX{3050}$ state is $\PXi_c^{'}\Bar{K}$, and another possibility is $\Omegac\eta$.
-The $\OcX{3090}$ state is argued to be a pure molecular state of $\PXi D$.
-Finally, some theoretical studies~\cite{An:2017lwg,Wang_2021} also suggest the presence of three pentaquark states (\squark\squark\cquark\qqbar) with masses very close to the $\OcX{3065}$, $\OcX{3090}$, and $ \OcX{3119}$ states, which may indicate the presence of a considerable \squark\squark\cquark\qqbar component in these three $\Oc$ baryons.
+The $\Oc$ states have been studied extensively from the theoretical side.
+Most theoretical studies interpret these states as excited bound states~\cite{Karliner:2017kfm,Chen:2017sci,Wang:2017hej,Wang:2017vnc,Cheng:2017ove,Zhao:2017fov,Agaev:2017lip,Chen:2017gnu,Wang:2017zjw,Wang:2017kfr,Yao:2018jmc,Mao:2017wbz,Santopinto:2018ljf,Xu:2019kkt,Hu:2020nkg,Yang:2021lce,RamirezMorales:2022lsy}; however, the different schemes for matching their masses and quantum numbers have resulted in conflicting interpretations among different studies.
+In some studies~\cite{Debastiani:2017ewu,Montana:2017kjw,Ramos:2020bgs}, the $\OcX{3050}$ and $\OcX{3090}$ states are interpreted as baryon-meson molecular (quasi-bound) states.
+Some theoretical studies~\cite{An:2017lwg,Wang_2021} also suggest the presence of three pentaquark states (\squark\squark\cquark\qqbar) with masses very close to the $\OcX{3065}$, $\OcX{3090}$, and $ \OcX{3119}$ states, which may indicate the presence of a considerable \squark\squark\cquark\qqbar component in these three states.
 In addition, another \squark\squark\cquark\qqbar state is predicted with a mass of $\sim$2980\mev (natural units are used throughout this Letter).
 The branching fractions of excited $\Oc$ baryons to final states such as $\PXi_c \pi$, $\POmega_c \eta$, etc., may depend on the internal molecular or pentaquark structure of these baryons, and thus provide a way to elucidate their inner structure.
-Besides, searching for new excited states is another way to experimentally study the charmed baryon spectrum.
+Futhermore, the search for new excited states is also an essential way to experimentally study the charmed baryon spectrum.
+A lattice QCD calculation~\cite{Padmanath:2017lng} presents a rich invariant-mass spectrum, dozens of D-- or F--wave excited states were identified, expanding our understanding of the charmed baryon spectrum.
+Studying the excited states of $\Oc$ baryons provides a unique opportunity to explore the properties of these intriguing particles, and to examine and verify a variety of theoretical predictions, including phenomenological models, thereby deepening our understanding of fundamental strong interaction effects.

 This Letter presents an updated analysis of the $\PXi_c^+ K^-$ invariant-mass spectrum, using proton-proton ($pp$) collision data collected by the LHCb experiment from 2011 to 2018 at center-of-mass energies of 7, 8 and 13$\tev$, corresponding to integrated luminosities of $1$, $2$ and $6\invfb$, respectively.
 Grouped by trigger strategy, data recorded in 2011--2015 is referred to as data set 1, and data collected in 2016--2018 is referred to as data set 2.
 The increased charm production cross section at higher center-of-mass energy, the higher integrated luminosity, and the improvement in the trigger system~\cite{LHCb-DP-2012-004,LHCb-DP-2019-001} result in a five times larger sample size compared to the previous analysis~\cite{LHCb-PAPER-2017-002}.
 The results presented in this Letter supersede the previous mass and width determinations~\cite{LHCb-PAPER-2017-002}.